binkley/kotlin-application-transactions/README.md

 - _Remote resource_ &mdash; treated as an independent "source of truth": in a true distributed scenario this would be a remote service.
   The same concerns crop up for local, exclusive resources
-- Exception hierarchy &mdash; for languages/platforms with exceptions, clients handle application-specific exceptions rather a generic "it failed" exceptions, and should recognize failures related to transactions
+- _Exception hierarchy_ &mdash; for languages/platforms with exceptions, clients
-- This project _does not_ address distributed transactions; it assumes a _single_ remote data source service either local or remote
+  handle application-specific exceptions rather a generic "it failed" exceptions, and should recognize failures related to transactions

 ### Minimally assumed code library support